 9 Ways To Recover From Burnout: Moving Forward When You're Exhausted

 When you're experiencing burnout, the resultant fatigue, cynicism, and detachment can distort reality so much that peace of mind seems lightyears away.
-That's because burnout runs deeper than typical stress; it's usually the result of dealing with challenging responsibilities or situations on a chronic basis.
-The impact of these stressors can accumulate and permeate virtually all areas of your life, leaving you feeling fizzled out across the board.
-This stress can even make you sick!
+That's because burnout runs deeper than typical stress; it's a mental health issue and is usually the result of dealing with a lack of work-life balance, work-related stress and challenging responsibilities or situations on a chronic basis.
+The impact of chronic stress can accumulate and permeate virtually all areas of your life over a long time, leading to emotional exhaustion and leaving you feeling fizzled out across the board.
+This stress can severely impact your quality of life and even make you sick!

 Burnout is usually a slow and gradual process – one that tends to rob people of their passion, their motivation, and energy, leaving them instead with feelings of exhaustion, disillusionment, and frustration.
 But as overwhelming and infiltrating as burnout can feel, recovering is possible.

-Here are 9 tips to help you recover if you’re experiencing burnout:
+Here are 9 tips to help you speed up the recovery process if you’re experiencing signs of burnout:

 A adult sitting with their head down at a desk in front of a laptop